AfuhFlynns/InfinityDot/README.md

 sudo apt-get update
 sudo apt-get install -y dotnet-sdk-6.0
 ```

-_Note: For other distributions or .NET versions, refer to the [official Microsoft documentation](https://docs.microsoft.com/dotnet/core/install/linux)_
+_Note: For other distributions or .NET versions, refer to the [official Microsoft documentation for linux](https://docs.microsoft.com/dotnet/core/install/linux)_

 **3.** macOS (using Homebrew):
+> Open the terminal with Command (⌘) + Space
-Update or install homebrew and install dotnet sdk:
+> Update or install homebrew and install dotnet sdk:

 ```bash
 brew update
 brew install --cask dotnet-sdk
 ```
+_Note: For other distributions or .NET versions, refer to the [official Microsoft documentation for macos](https://docs.microsoft.com/dotnet/core/install/macos)_

-**For more info checkout dotnet docs: [.NET documentation](https://learn.microsoft.com/en-us/dotnet/)
+**For more info checkout dotnet docs: [.NET documentation](https://learn.microsoft.com/en-us/dotnet/)**

 ## 🛠️ Usage